 - Reduce cost of public transit for lowincome residents.

-- Require new development to fund improvements to pedestrian and bike infrastructure, as well as streetscape improvements.
+- Require new development to fund improvements to pedestrian, and bike infrastructure, as well as streetscape improvements.

-- Direct transportation improvements
+- Ensure changes in land use and

-to areas underserved by transit (incl.
+zoning is accompanied by

-1st mile/last mile solutions)
+transportation improvements.

 How We Work and Learn - Economy